umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/index.md

 ## Issues when using third-party packages

-If you experience problems when using third-party packages on Umbraco Cloud there is a chance they are not compatible with Umbraco Cloud.
+If you are experiencing problems when using third-party packages on Umbraco Cloud there is a chance they are not compatible with Umbraco Cloud.
 Packages that add custom editors will need a Value Connector set up to work with Umbraco Deploy.
 Some of the most used packages out there have been included in the Community driven Umbraco Deploy Contrib project.
-You can include the Contrib dll in your project to help with a lot of them.
+You can include the Contrib DLL in your project to help with a lot of them.

 To see a list of packages covered look [here](https://github.com/umbraco/Umbraco.Deploy.Contrib).